‘Heil Home I’m Home’ Showrunner Explains His Controversial Sitcom About Adolph Hitler

 Have you seen the British sitcom called Heil Honey I’m Home?

-Heil Honey I’m Home is available on Youtube.
+Heil Honey I’m Home is available on YouTube.

 [Featured Image by Hulton Archive/Getty Images]